 Abroad on holiday or business, but don't want to miss out on watching your favorite TV show as it goes out?
-Or does the country where you live have rubbish sport coverage, leaving you to trawl Reddit to watch rubbish illegal streams?
+Or does the country where you live have dismal sport coverage, leaving you to trawl Reddit to watch grainy, illegal streams?
 Either way, there's a very easy - and crucially, legal - way to live stream television no matter where you are in the world.

 You may well have heard of VPNs - or Virtual Private Networks - but wondered what they are and how they can help you.
 As well as adding an extra layer of safety to your online life and giving you a way to get around website restrictions imposed by certain employers, institutions and countries, downloading and installing a VPN can help you tap into overseas TV and sport coverage, too.

-In this guide, we'll tell you more about what a VPN is, why it could be the tool for you and which are the best VPN services (we've tested and reviewed more than 100!).
+In this guide, we'll tell you more about what they are, why they could be the tool for you and which are the best VPN services (we've tested and reviewed more than 100!).
 We'll also let you know what upcoming live sports and catch-up television VPNs can allow you to access.

 What is a VPN?